 Hon.
 John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) Unfortunately I am not able to provide additional details around that.
-The 5 million dollar contribution was redirected and it's for internal positions.
+The \$5 million contribution was redirected and it's for internal positions.
 It supports the addictions and trauma treatment system in Nunavut.
-So, that includes it is not just a Nunavut recovery centre but also a community based on the land programming and continued work around Inuit workforce to deliver services that are culturally appropriate.
-And, if the Committee wanting additional details around that 5 million dollars, I can certainly seek them out as required.
-Ma'na Itsivauta.
+That includes not just a Nunavut recovery centre but also a community-based on-the-land programming and continued work around Inuit workforce to deliver services that are culturally appropriate.

+If the committee wants additional details around that \$5 million, I can certainly seek them out as required. (interpretation) Thank you, Mr. Chairman.

 Chairman: Thank you, Minister Main.
-I'll leave that up to Ms. Brewster to request that.
-But, I will ask did this re-profiling of this money put more burden on the Government of Nunavut's budget for this project.
+I'll leave that up to Ms. Brewster to request that, but I will ask: did this reprofiling of this money put more burdens on the Government of Nunavut's budget for this project?
 Minister Main.

 Hon.
-John Main: Ma'na Itsivauta.
-In terms of that re-profiling, I just don't have enough detail to I don't have that detail in terms of when that re-profiling happened and whether or not if it increased the burden on the Government of Nunavut.
-I can seek out that information and provide to the Committee if that would be helpful.
-Ma'na Itsivauta.
+John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) In terms of that re-profiling, I don't have that detail in terms of when that re-profiling happened and whether or not it increased the burden on the Government of Nunavut.
+I can seek out that information and provide it to the committee if that would be helpful. (interpretation) Thank you, Mr. Chairman.

-Chairman: Thank you, Minister Main, I think it would be helpful to know whether if we may have another request for additional 5 million dollars down the road.
-And, I do apologize to Ms. Brewster for interjecting in her line of questioning.
+Chairman: Thank you, Minister Main.
+I think it would be helpful to know whether we may have another request for an additional \$5 million down the road.
+I do apologize to Ms. Brewster for interjecting in her line of questioning.
 Please proceed, Ms. Brewster.

-Ms. Brewster: Not at all Mr. Chairman.
+Ms. Brewster: Not at all, Mr. Chairman.
 That didn't eat up any of my time.
 You got questions answered.

-On the subject of the 42 million dollar commitment from Indigenous Services Canada, you said that 190 million dollars has been contributed and additional 1.33 million dollars is coming shortly.
-Can you tell me over the life of the project what the commitment for the 42 million dollars is.
+On the subject of the \$42 million commitment from Indigenous Services Canada, you said that \$190 million has been contributed and additional \$1.33 million is coming shortly.
+Can you tell me, over the life of the project, what the commitment for the \$42 million is?
 Thank you, Mr. Chairman.

 Hon.
-John Main: Ma'na.
-So, the commitment from Indigenous Services Canada is contribution of up to 47.5 million dollars over 5 years.
-And, that includes, 75 percent of the capital costs and it shall not exceed 41.2 million dollars over 5 years.
-And, after the initial 5 years, Indigenous Services Canada has committed to a contribution of up to 9.7 million dollars annually towards the on-going operations and I apologize, I am going to Operations again.
-But, I am trying to provide fulsome answer.
-Ma'na Itsivauta.
+John Main (interpretation): Thank you. (interpretation ends) The commitment from Indigenous Services Canada is contribution of up to \$47.5 million over five years and that includes, 75 percent of the capital costs and it shall not exceed \$41.2 million over five years.
+After the initial five years, Indigenous Services Canada has committed to a contribution of up to \$9.7 million annually towards the ongoing operations.
+I apologize; I am going to operations again, but I am trying to provide a fulsome answer. (interpretation) Thank you, Mr. Chairman.

-Chairman: I appreciate Minister Main but I think it does actually have a lot of the Capital.
-So, I do appreciate for confirming that information.
+Chairman: I appreciate that, Minister Main, but I think it does actually have a lot of the capital, so I do appreciate for confirming that information.
 Ms. Brewster.

 Ms. Brewster: Thank you, Mr. Chairman.
-I appreciate that as well Minister.
-How many Nunavut communities currently have buildings or space dedicated to mental health and addictions programming.
+I appreciate that as well, minister.
+How many Nunavut communities currently have buildings or space dedicated to mental health and addictions programming?
 Thank you, Mr. Chairman.

 Hon.
 John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) It depends how you define mental health and addictions treatment in terms of residential treatment.
 There are none currently.
-In terms of outpatient services, we have a mixture of facilities.
-A mixture of places where facilities were they provide those services.
-In some communities, it's in the Health Centre.
-In some communities, they're counselling or mental health services provided outside of Health Centres.
+In terms of outpatient services, we have a mixture of facilities, a mixture of places or facilities where they provide those services.
+In some communities it's in the health centre.
+In some communities they're counselling or mental health services provided outside of health centres.
 It's a mix.

-When we look at our paraprofessional's initiative, accessing office space has been a constraint in some communities in terms of wanting to staff up and provide additional services, but being in a deficit for office space and it's highly variable from community to community. (interpretation) Thank you, Mr. Chairman.
+When we look at our paraprofessionals' initiative, accessing office space has been a constraint in some communities in terms of wanting to staff up and provide additional services, but being in a deficit for office space and it's highly variable from community to community. (interpretation) Thank you, Mr. Chairman.